xapple/waste_flow/README.md

 The `waste_flow` package can also generate several types of plots that enable the user to compare and visualize the data.

-For instance here is a series of graphs comparing the total reported waste generated in wet tonnes between european countries for the category:
+For instance here is a series of graphs comparing the total reported waste generated in wet tonnes between european countries for the nace category `C20-C22`.

 ##### "Manufacture of chemical, pharmaceutical, rubber and plastic products"